 People skim on social media, so make sure your headlines grab attention.
 Your content strategy should make it possible to use your content across multiple channels such as on your website, in emails and other marketing campaigns.

-- Set rules for posting – Make sure the team understands what can be posted, what approvals are necessary.
-Seek advice from your legal or public relations team if you have questions about posts that could potentially disclose confidential information about the company.
+- Set rules for posting.
+Make sure the team understands what can be posted and what and when approvals are necessary.
+Seek advice from your legal or public relations team if you have questions about posts that could potentially disclose confidential information about the company

 #7: Set up for success